Createdd/Writing/articles/LearningsFirstFullStack.md

 ## A little background

-Seeing the achieved certificates at the FreeCodeCamp about page, I understood it must be hard to accomplish it.
+Seeing the achieved certificates at the FreeCodeCamp about page, I understood that the backend certificate must be hard to accomplish.

 ![screenshot](../assets/LEARNFIRST/cert.png)

-In short this curriculum (and it will be renewed in near future) requires for the first advanced backend challenge practically a full stack app.
+In short, this curriculum (and it will be renewed in near future) requires for the first advanced backend challenge practically a full stack app.

-I completely starte from the 0, so this was a real challenge.
+I completely started from zero, so this was a real challenge.
 That's why I also decided to track a little bit and describe some things for other students that encounter the same frustrations on this challenge that I did.

 ## Some data